-1. These guidelines deal with impunity for acts or omissions that amount to serious human rights violations and which occur within the jurisdiction of the state concerned.
+These guidelines deal with impunity for acts or omissions that amount to serious human rights violations and which occur within the jurisdiction of the state concerned.

-For the purposes of these Guidelines, the term "jurisdiction" has the same meaning as the term "jurisdiction" in Article 1 ECHR.
+For the purposes of these guidelines, the term "jurisdiction" has the same meaning as the term "jurisdiction" in Article 1 of the Convention.

-2. They are addressed to states, and cover the acts or omissions of states, including those carried out through their agents.
+They are addressed to states, and cover the acts or omissions of states, including those carried out through their agents.
 They also cover states' obligations under the Convention to take positive action in respect of non-state actors.

-The references to "states" in the Guidelines are not intended to exclude their application to any future Contracting Party to the ECHR that is not a state.
+The references to "states" in the guidelines are not intended to exclude their application to any future Contracting Party to the Convention that is not a state.